 A study of the five major prophetic books and the twelve minor prophetic books.
 Studies of each book include its background and content, as well as exegesis.
 Students will defend personal interpretations of key passages.
-Prerequisite: Any MT-WV course, MT-BI 301 and Junior Standing or Departmental Approval.
+Prerequisite: MT-BI 100, MT-BI 301 and Junior Standing or Departmental Approval.